-Contact the owner or General Manager of the Dealership, explain the problem, and request assistance.
-When additional assistance is needed, Your Dealer/Distributor has direct access to your office.

-If you cannot obtain satisfaction by doing this, contact the TYM CO.,LTD. Office and provide them with;
+Contact the owner or general manager of the dealership, explain the problem, and request assistance.
+When additional assistance is needed, your dealer / distributor has direct access to your office.
+If you cannot obtain satisfaction by doing this, contact the TYM office and provide them with;

 - · Your name, address and telephone number

 - Model and Tractor serial number

 - Dealer/Distributor Name & Address

-- · Machine purchase date and Hours used
+- Machine purchase date and Hours used

-- · Nature of problem
+- Nature of problem

-Before contacting TYM.CO.,LTD. office, be aware that your problem will likely to be resolved in the Dealership using the Dealer's/Distributor's facilities, equipment and personnel.
+Before contacting TYM office, be aware that your problem will likely to be resolved in the dealership using the dealer's/ distributor's facilities, equipment and personnel.

-So it is important that your initial contact be with the Dealer/Distributor.
+So it is important that your initial contact be with the dealer/distributor.